stirtrek/2019AprilStirTrek/README.md

 Slides and materials from Stir Trek 2019 Avengers Endgame Edition

-All presentations were recorded and will be available on the [Stir Trek YouTube Channel](https://youtube.com/c/stirtrek).
+All presentations were recorded and will be available on the [Stir Trek YouTube Channel](https://youtube.com/c/stirtrek) - [2019 Sessions Playlist](https://www.youtube.com/watch?v=QEcytNfw3hI&list=PLaHMqLt8nxCzqwa2FdixqOGoulRMQRKvs)

 # Sessions by Title